Indo-European ablaut

-In linguistics, the Indo-European ablaut (/ˈæblaʊt/ AB-lowt, from German Ablaut /de/) is a system of apophony (regular vowel variations) in the Proto-Indo-European language (PIE).
+In linguistics, the Indo-European ablaut (/ˈæb.laʊt/ AB-lowt, from German Ablaut /de/) is a system of apophony (regular vowel variations) in the Proto-Indo-European language (PIE).

 An example of ablaut in English is the strong verb sing, sang, sung and its related noun song, a paradigm inherited directly from the Proto-Indo-European stage of the language.
 Traces of ablaut are found in all modern Indo-European languages, though its prevalence varies greatly.